azavea/open-data-standards/README.md

 The criteria used to select the standards includes the following:

-*   *Location-based* - Azavea is a geospatial analysis and visualization company, so we have focused on standards that have a location component
+ * *Location-based* - Azavea is a geospatial analysis and visualization company, so we have focused on standards that have a location component; that turns out to not limit us very much as the vast majority of data being released by government has a location component to it.
-*   *Published standard* – Documentation for the specification has been published and is available online
+ * *Published standard* – Documentation for the specification has been published and is available online.
-*   *Machine-readable* - Based on JSON, CSV, XML or similar structure
+ * *Machine-readable* - Based on JSON, CSV, XML or similar structure that can be consumed by software in a consistent, organized way
  * *Adoption* - Adopted by at least one large city or heavily used by an aggregator of civic data

 ## What can I do to support open data standards?
+TODO: write intro to how you can support open data standards
-Local open data portal, see if it's being published to a standard, if not, contact open data people Build new tools that leverage standards - CfA brigades Talk to local elected officials about open data Contribute to OpenStreetMap - HOT, MissingMaps
+ * Local open data portal, see if it's being published to a standard, if not, contact open data people
+ * Build new tools that leverage standards - CfA brigades
+ * Talk to local elected officials about open data
+ * Contribute to OpenStreetMap - HOT, MissingMaps

 ## License